TikTok mulling substantial changes to distance itself from China

 This week, US Secretary of State, Mike Pompeo said the administration was seriously thinking about banning the app.

-Last month, TikTok lost its biggest market after India banned the app, along with 58 others, to protect sovereignty.
+Last month, TikTok lost its biggest market as India banned the app, along with 58 others, to protect sovereignty.
 The decision was taken in the wake of Indo-China tensions.

-ByteDance-owned Vigo Video and Helo were also blocked.
+ByteDance-owned Vigo Video and Helo were also banned.
 This could cost the parent company nearly $6 billion

 -